-Many sellers in a hot market will consider selling for sale by owner (FSBO).
-The impression in a hot market is that buyers are ready to jump at the first home that comes up for sale, and no marketing is needed.
-Therefore, why pay anyone a commission if the house will essentially sell itself?
+It's true that many sellers in a hot market will consider selling for sale by owner (FSBO).
+The impression is that buyers are ready to jump at the first home that comes up for sale, and no marketing is needed.
+Still, there are many reasons not to forego the expertise of a professional just yet.

 When there is low housing inventory, prospective buyers--the people whom you're hoping will flood in to look at your home--are more likely to use an agent to locate homes for sale, either before they come on the market or immediately upon listing.
 Most of the time, agents are looking on the Multiple Listing Service (a realtor-created and owned database widely referred to as the MLS) or talking with other agents in order to find new listings for their buyers.

 There are other obstacles that you should consider as a seller in a hot market.
 Appraisals can present unique challenges, as can tight deadlines and fast sales.
-Take a minute and also review Selling Your Home in a Hot Marketfor other pointers you might find helpful.
+Take a minute and also review Selling Your Home in a Hot Market for other pointers you might find helpful.
 Best of luck with your sale!